Create a high quality invoice now!Make an Invoice Now

 A collections letter invoice is used by creditors and owners of delinquent accounts to notify consumers about paying and the ramifications if the account isn’t rectified.
 The invoice should detail the total amount owed, due date, minimum payment (if any), and the consequences if not paid.

+As soon as possible.
 Creditors with past due accounts can’t wait forever to be paid.
 Due to the Statute of Limitations (different for each State), a debt is only valid for a certain length of time.
-For example, in the state of California, a creditor has 4 years to collect a debt once an account becomes delinquent, therefore do not wait till last minute to send a collections letter invoice to a debtor as you will need to give proper time (usually a 30 day grace period) before sending an account to collections.
+For example, in the state of California, a creditor has 4 years to collect a debt once an account becomes delinquent.